launchdarkly-labs/ld-experiment-data-export-s3/hello-python/README.md

 ### For Databricks Users

-See [DATABRICKS_INTEGRATION.md](DATABRICKS_INTEGRATION.md) for guidance on:
+See [../DATABRICKS_INTEGRATION.md](../DATABRICKS_INTEGRATION.md) for guidance on:
 - Auto Loader configuration
 - Sample analysis queries
 - Performance optimization tips
 - Troubleshooting guidance

 **Note**: The Databricks integration guide is provided as a starting point and has not been tested.
 Please verify and adapt the configuration for your environment.
+This guide applies to data from both Python and PHP implementations since they produce the same S3 data format.

 ### For Other Platforms